 You’ve decided to get your degree, but how will you pay for it?
 That’s a question facing many prospective students.
-Let’s explore the financial aid options available to you, and the ways you can make paying for college a reality.
+It’s common knowledge that financial aid options are available for those who qualify for it, but what exactly are those options and how do you qualify?
+Here are some of the ways you can make paying for college a reality.

-Before discussing the financial aid options available to you, we recommend setting up a budget.
-Stephenie Gloden, vice president of Fidelity Consulting Agile Practice at Fidelity Investments, knows firsthand about juggling work, life and college.
+Krystal Christopher, a senior finance advisor at University of Phoenix, knows firsthand about juggling work, life and college.
 She was a working mother when she completed her degree, and now she helps other people achieve their dreams.

-Gloden recommends using free online tools and calculators to help understand the full cost of college.
-The goal, Gloden notes, is to minimize debt as much as possible.
+Christopher recommends establishing a budget before you do anything else.
+Once you know what you can comfortably afford, you’ll know what you need in the way of financial aid, and you can begin exploring options.
+Leverage free online tools and calculators to help understand the full cost of college, Christopher says.
+The goal, after all, is to minimize debt as much as possible.

-University of Phoenix also maintains various tools to help students understand the cost of their program and the options to help fund it.
-For example, it offers a free net price calculatorthat estimates financial aid.
+At University of Phoenix, financial aid begins with education.
+That’s why the University maintains various resources to help students understand the cost of its programs and the options to help fund it.
+For example, the University offers a free net price calculator that estimates financial aid as well as courses and tools through iGrad.

-If you’re applying for federal financial aid, including loans and grants, you will need to submit a Free Application for Federal Student Aid (FAFSA®) form.
+If you’re applying for federal financial aid, including grants and loans, you will need to submit a Free Application for Federal Student Aid (FAFSA®) form.
 This is an application that will be your starting point for seeking federal financial aid.

-Make sure you fill it out completely with tax information, your employer and the colleges you’re applying to.
+Make sure you fill it out completely with tax information and the colleges you’re applying to.
 June 30 is the deadline to submit the FAFSA form for each school year.
 Some universities, like University of Phoenix, operate year-round, and will work with you to ensure you submit the FAFSA form for the right academic year.

 You don’t have to commit to anything right away, but you can see what you may qualify for in terms of grants, a federally subsidized loan or an unsubsidized loan.
 You can use that information to better budget for college and see your out-of-pocket expenses.

-You should receive an email listing what you’re eligible for, in terms of grant money and federal loans, just a few days after filling out a FAFSA form.
-The maximum federal grantaward is $6,345 for the 2020-2021 award year.
+You should receive an email listing what you’re eligible for, in terms of federal grant money and federal loans, just a few days after filling out a FAFSA form.
+The maximum Federal Pell Grant award is $6,495 for the 2021-22 award year.

-While you typically don’t have to pay back your grant, there are eligibility requirements that you must meet to keep receiving your grant.
+While you typically don’t have to pay back federal grants, there are eligibility requirements that you must meet to receive a grant.

 Tuition reimbursement and employer benefits